PecanProject/betydb-documentation/installing_a_production_copy_of_betydb.md

 sudo apachectl restart
 ```

-At this point you should be able to view the site at https://ebi-forecast.igb.illinois.edu/bety_url or http://pecandev.igb.illinois.edu/bety_url, depending on which machine you deployed to, and you should be able to log in as a guest user by clicking the "Log in as Guest" button.
+At this point you should be able to view the site at https://ebi-forecast.igb.illinois.edu/bety_url or http://pecandev.igb.illinois.edu/bety_url, depending on which machine you deployed to.

 ## Step 9: Create an Administrative Account